 Our F5 VILT courses are 100% browser-based.
 They will work on any device with an internet connection.
 We require each user to do a system check before they try to enter the virtual classroom to ensure it meets the minimum performance requirements.
 We suggest doing this before signing up for our F5 course packages.

 What is the difference between an F3 course and an F5 course?

 An F3 course is what’s called “distributive education.”
 An instructor does not have to present during the course.
-An F5 course is called “instructor-led,” which means that an instructor must be available at all times for a student to contact, whether that be by phone or by email.
+An F5 course is called “instructor-led,” which means that an instructor must be available at all times during the course which is presented live.